evkx/evkx.github.io/content/models/nissan/ariya/ariya_nismo/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 415 liters (14.7 CU FT).
-With the rear seat folded down, this expands to 1490 liters (52.6 CU FT).
+With the rear seat folded down, this expands to 1280 liters (45.2 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).

-The vehicle’s maximum weight is 2400 kg (5291 lbs), with a base weight of 1875 kg (4134 lbs).
-This allows for a maximum load of 525 kg (1157 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 2665 kg (5875 lbs), with a base weight of 2293 kg (5055 lbs).
+This allows for a maximum load of 372 kg (820 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

-A towbar can be added to the vehicle.
-The maximum permissible weight for a braked trailer is 1500 kg (3307 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).
+372kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

+This model is not available with a towbar.
+So, to pull a trailer, you must look at other models.

 {{< sitefiguresized thumb="models/nissan/ariya/ariya_nismo/trunk_1_st.JPG" title="Nissan Ariya NISMO" width="3000" height="1999"  >}}

+## Availability & Pricing

+Please note that this model is available exclusively in North America.

+### Pricing

+Pricing may vary depending on local conditions, incentives, and promotions.
+Below are the starting prices for select countries:

+- 534 400,00 NOK (Norway)

 {{< pagenavigation b_url="../" b_title="Nissan Ariya" f_url="rangeandconsumption/" f_title="Range" >}}